The Official Name Explanations Thread

 The official romanization in Japan is "Taopaipai".
 Funimation localized his name as "Mercenary Tao" and "General Tao" (don't care to check which one came first).
 Viz kept it as "Taopaipai".

 The kanji is 桃白白; the Japanese reading for it would be ももしろしろ (Momoshiroshiro).
 You'd romanize the Chinese reading as "Taopaipai" in Wade Giles and "Taobaibai" in Pinyin.
-Toriyama wrote the furigana above the kanji in the katakana タオパイパイ (Taopaipai), so he was going by the Chinese reading.
+Toriyama wrote the furigana above the kanji in the katakana タオパイパイ (Taopaipai), so he was going by the Wade Giles romanization for the Chinese reading.
 Some people call the character "Taobaibai", but since Toriyama wrote the name as タオパイパイ (Taopaipai) and not タオバイバイ (Taobaibai), I'd say you should just call him "Taopaipai".

 There's some confusion as to whether or not he has a surname.
 On one hand, Tenshinhan calls him ぱいぱいさん (Paipai-san) out of respect.
 That might imply "Paipai" is his surname, but his brother the Crane Hermit calls him "Paipai" without any suffix.
 If they're brothers, wouldn't they have the same surname?
 Why would he call his brother by his last name?
 Also, his name is written without a space, which may imply that he doesn't have a surname.